 THE EDITORIAL BOARD OF THE APPALACHIAN MAKES RECOMMENDATIONS ON ALL EDITORIAL POLICY DECISIONS.

 The editor in chief serves as chairperson.
-The Editorial Board is comprised of desk editors, associate editors and the chief photographer.
-The editorial board meets twice weekly, before production of each issue.
-The board discusses stories for the following issue to insure consistency and to avoid duplicate coverage.
-The editor in chief has final authority on all recommendations of the editorial board and has the prerogative to disregard any and all recommendations.
+The Editorial Board is comprised of 10-15 student desk leaders.
+The editorial board meets twice weekly.
+The board discusses stories for the website and following print issue to insure consistency and to avoid duplicate coverage.
+The editor-in-chief has final authority on all recommendations of the editorial board and has the prerogative to disregard any and all recommendations.

 THE EDITORIAL BOARD ALSO RECOMMENDS THE POSITION THE APPALACHIAN WILL TAKE IN ITS EDITORIALS.